backbone-cord/backbone-cord.github.io/README.md

 `getValueForKey(key)` - key supports the same key syntax as above `setValueForKey(key, value)` - key supports the same observer syntax as above

+NOTE: If the key does not exist for a key it will simply return undefined.

 License
 -------------------------------